minosthem/filmoid/ReadMe.md

 * models: the classifiers to be used.
 Choose some or all of the following: ["kmeans", "knn", "rf", "dnn"]
 * aggregation: word embeddings aggregation strategies.
 Possible strategies: avg, max
 * classification: binary or multi-class classification.
 Possible values: binary, multi

+## Project execution

+The main.py is used to execute all the workflow.
+As already mentioned, the first step is to provide a configuration file.
+You may use the example_properties.yaml or you can create a new file in the same directory with the name properties.yaml.
+Remember to include all the aforementioned parameters and change their values accordingly.

+If you select to setup the directories, the program will execute one of the two scripts (setup.sh or setup.bat) based on the operating system.
+The setup step will download the requested glove file and store it in the resources folder as well as will download the necessary datasets from movielens ([F. Maxwell Harper and Joseph A. Konstan.
+2015.
+The MovieLens Datasets: History and Context.
+ACM Transactions on Interactive Intelligent Systems](https://doi.org/10.1145/2827872))

+If the input vectors are not stored in pickle files, the program will generated the input data by executing the preprocessing step.
+The step is different for the collaborative and content-based methods.
+For the first method, the generated vectors have the same size as the number of existing movies in the dataset and for each instance they contain the existing ratings of a user (if a rating does not exist the cell remains empty).